 3/18/19 ASHLAND, Ohio – A total of 219 students from 36 schools are expected to converge on the Ashland University campus Saturday, March 23, for the 59th annual Mohican District Science Day.
 Sponsored by the Mohican District Junior Division of the Ohio Academy of Science, the event will be held in Ashland University’s John C. Myers Convocation Center.

-According to Dr. Jeff Weidenhamer, professor of Chemistry at Ashland University and Science Day director, projects that received superior ratings in local school district science fairs will be displayed at the district fair.
+According to Dr. Jeff Weidenhamer, professor of Chemistry at Ashland University and Science Day director, all projects displayed at the district fair have received superior ratings in local school district science fairs.
 The students participating will represent high schools, junior high/middle schools and fifth and sixth grades in eight different counties: Ashland, Erie, Holmes, Huron, Lorain, Medina, Richland and Wayne.

 The public is invited to view the science projects from 12:30 to 2 p.m.
 Registration for the day begins at 7:30 a.m., with judging to start at 9 a.m.
 Awards will be presented during a public ceremony at 2 p.m.

 The top 66 projects at the district level from students in grades 5-12 will be eligible to advance to the state competition at The Ohio State University on May 11.